 - (1) Except as otherwise permitted by the court, all pleadings, motions, and other papers, whether presented for filing in person, by mail, or via CM/ECF, must have a top margin of not less than 11⁄2 inches and all other margins must be at least 1 inch.
 The paper size must be 81⁄2 inches by 11 inches. - (2) For filings submitted by mail or in person, originals must be on white, high quality paper, with printing on only one side.
-Filed originals must also be flat and unfolded. - (3) Filings submitted via CM/ECF must also comply with latest version of the District of Utah CM/ECF and E-filing Administrative Procedures Manual.
+Filed originals must also be flat and unfolded.

+(3) Filings submitted via CM/ECF must also comply with latest version of the District of Utah CM/ECF and E-filing Administrative Procedures Manual.

-Where required, copies of all originals must be prepared by using a clearly legible duplication process; copies produced via facsimile transmission are not acceptable for filing with the court.
+When required, copies of all originals must be prepared by using a clearly legible duplication process; copies produced via facsimile transmission are not acceptable for filing with the court.
 Text must be typewritten or plainly printed and double-spaced except for quoted material and footnotes.
-Exhibits attached to the original of any pleading, motion, or paper shall not be separately tabbed with dividers, but an 8 1⁄2 x 11-inch sheet shall be inserted to separate and identify each exhibit.
+Exhibits attached to the original of any pleading, motion, or paper must not be separately tabbed with dividers, but an 8 1⁄2 x 11-inch sheet must be inserted to separate and identify each exhibit.
 Judges' copies of pleadings and exhibits may include tabbed dividers for the convenience of chambers.
 Each page must be numbered consecutively.
 The top of the first page of each paper filed with the court must contain the following:

-Counsel Submitting, email address, and Utah State Bar Number4
+Counsel's Name and Utah State Bar Numbe er4

 Attorney For

 Address

 Telephone

+Email Address

-IN THE UNITED STATES DISTRICT COURT DISTRICT OF UTAH
+THE UNITED STATES DISTRICT COURT

-DISTRICT OF UTAIN
+DISTRICT OF UTAH

-Name of Case

-Case No. w/ District Judge Initials and

-Magistrate Judge Initials, if applicable

-TITLE OF DOCUMENT
+Name of Case Case No (with district judge initials and magistrate judge initials, if case is referred) TITLE OF DOCUMENT

-District or Magistrate Judge's Name
+District and/or Magistrate Judge's Name (when applicable)

-(When Applicable)